papadanku/RealityDocs/_sources/technical/python/reference/host.rst.txt

    **Do not use, unfinished DICE code.**

-   :returns: Creates a Tuple and only fills one slot.
+   :return: Creates a Tuple and only fills one slot.
 Trying to access the other slots will crash the server.

 .. py:method:: timer_destroy(timer)